Why Celtic Compass

 These are small group tours with more time spent at sites than travelling.
 As these are small group tours it allows for a real connection to the places that we take you and time and the opportunity to make new friends for life.

 Your guides are all experts in their fields and passionate about their subjects, have many years experience of guiding and want to share their knowledge with you.
-With Celtic Compass the magnificent country of Scotland is explored through storytelling in the bardic style, folklore, poetry, geology, history, art, archeoastronomy and ecology.
-This gives a fascinating and unique insight into Scotland.
+With Celtic Compass the magnificent countries of Scotland and Wales are explored through storytelling in the bardic style, folklore, poetry, geology, history, art, archeoastronomy and ecology.
+This gives a fascinating and unique insight into these countries.

-The itineraries have been carefully designed to create magical experiences and really give a true flavour of what Scotland is all about and the wonderful things and incredible places it has to offer.
+The itineraries have been carefully designed to create magical experiences and really give a true flavour of what Scotland and Wales are all about and the wonderful things and incredible places they have to offer.

 Travelling should bring great joy to your heart be invigorating and leave you feeling recharged and renewed and definitely inspired.
 We are delighted we are able to offer these journeys so you can explore these special places too.